makersacademy/bowling-challenge/Progress.md

 As a marker
 So I can caculate the total score
 I would like to caculate the total score with no strick or spares in the game;

+user story - 5
+As a marker
+So I can caculate the total score
+I would like to add the number of knock down of next roll to the socre when spares ;